 Party Ideas: Where to Have Ice Skating Birthday Parties in New York City

-I'll never forget the year I tried to do an ice skating birthday party on the cheap by taking a bunch of kids to the ice skating rink at Bryant Park and then herding them over to a diner afterward for dessert.
+I'll never forget the year I tried to do an ice-skating birthday party on the cheap by taking a bunch of kids to the rink at Bryant Park and then herding them over to a diner afterward for dessert.
 How did it go?
-Let's just say if I had known we could have a regular ice skating party for under $250 I probably wouldn't have this nervous tic whenever I hear a zamboni.
+Let's just say if I had known we could have a regular ice skating party for under $250 I probably wouldn't have this nervous tic whenever I hear a Zamboni.

 Read on for the real deals on ice skating parties all over New York City.
 We've even dug up all the hidden fees you might not have calculated in so you can truly compare the costs:

 Winter Village at Bryant Park – Midtown, Manhattan

 What you get: VIP Admission, skate rentals, The Parka Lounge for two hours, food and beverage for each child and one accompanying adult per child, goodie bags, balloons and tableware.